groupmm/BPSD_scripts/README.md

-# Beethoven Piano Sonatas Dataset: Scripts
+# Beethoven Piano Sonatas Dataset (BPSD): Scripts

 Johannes Zeitler (johannes.zeitler@audiolabs-erlangen.de), 2024

+Accompanying code for J. Zeitler, C. Weiß, V. Arifi-Müller, and M. Müller, “BPSD: A coherent multi-version dataset for analyzing the first movements of Beethoven’s piano sonatas.”
+Transactions of the International Society for Music Information Retrieval (TISMIR), submitted 2024.

 ## Overview

-This folder contains all scripts that are used to convert raw data (audio recordings, score information, annotations) into the structured format of the dataset.
-A maintained version of the code, including bugfixes, is available at https://github.com/groupmm/BPSD_scripts.
+This repository contains all scripts that are used to convert raw data (audio recordings, score information, annotations) into the structured format of the BPSD.
+All contents of this folder should be copied in ./3_Scripts/ in the BPSD folder structure.

 ## Prerequisites